gunesevitan/ubc-ovarian-cancer-subtype-classification-and-outlier-detection/README.md

 5 folds of EfficientNetV2 small model are used in the inference pipeline.
 Average of 5 folds are taken after predicting with each model.

-3x TTA (horizontal, vertical and diagonal) are applied and average of predictions are taken.
+3x TTA (horizontal, vertical and diagonal flip) are applied and average of predictions are taken.

 16 crops are extracted for each WSI and average of their predictions are taken.